ComputerFinance/Computacional_Economics/README.md

 | 03-Complete_simulation.R              | Generation of the prediction metrics, such as R², MAE, and residuals, and storing the selected features for the predictions.  |

 ## Instructions
-1) Install latest version of R ([link](https://cloud.r-project.org/))
+1) Install latest version of R ([link](https://cloud.r-project.org/)).

-2) Install latest version of RStudio ([link](https://rstudio.com/products/rstudio/download/))
+2) Install latest version of RStudio ([link](https://rstudio.com/products/rstudio/download/)).

 3) Download [zip file](https://github.com/ComputerFinance/CEJOR/archive/master.zip) from this repository.

-4) Unzip the content of zip file in a personal folder
+4) Unzip the content of zip file in a personal folder.

 5) Run the first script and the others in the sequence in an orderly way to reproduce all results from the paper.
-For that, in RStudio, open the R script file and press _control + shift + enter_
+For that, in RStudio, open the R script file and press _control + shift + enter_.

 If these steps don't work for you, please [let us know](https://github.com/ComputerFinance/CEJOR/issues) by reporting OS (windows/linux/mac), R version and error code (if any).